 Whether you’re a true born party animal or not, nightclubs in Las Vegas are unlike anything you have ever experienced.
 People are always raving about Vegas nightlife, but what actually makes these clubs so special?

 What are Vegas nightclubs like?
 Las Vegas nightclubs are the largest nightclubs in the world, many of them accommodating over 4,000 guests a night.
 These mega clubs are extremely loud and are home to some of the most popular DJs.
 They are open until 4:00 am and offer guests free entry on many nights by signing up for their guest lists.

-Many first time visitors to Vegas think that all clubs are relatively similar, but that is far from the truth.
-Your experience in will change based on whether or not you have bottle service, what club you go to, what day of the week you are visiting, and the time of year you go.
+Many first-time visitors to Vegas think that all clubs are relatively similar, but that is far from the truth.
+Your experience will change based on whether or not you have bottle service, what club you go to, what day of the week you are visiting, and the time of year you go.

 Nightclubs also treat guys and girls much differently, as girls will commonly skip the line and get free bottle service or drink tickets.

 Every Vegas club has a different crowd.
 So how do you know which nightclub is right for you?
 For the most part, the feel of the club is determined by the type of music being played.
 So for example a club like Drai’s plays mostly Hip Hop music, so it attracts the type of crowd that enjoys Hip Hop.